 For example, if I’m an adult child who is researching living arrangements for an aging parent with dementia, does the site make it clear what I need to do/where I should go next?
 Or if I’m a senior who is searching for a next step for my spouse and myself—and I need to make a move this year—does the site make it clear what I need to do/where I should go next?

-Your site needs to clearly communicate the right message to different buyers (including the various stages the buyer might be in—awareness, consideration, decision), and your site needs to help people self-identify so they know where to click next.
+Your site needs to clearly communicate the right message to different buyers.
+This includes the various stages the buyer might be in—awareness, consideration, decision.
+And your site needs to help people self-identify so they know where to click next.

 LOOK AND FEEL

-It’s hard to believe we’re in the second decade of this century, but here we are.
-Your website needs to be modern and fresh.
+Your senior living website design needs to be modern and fresh.
 It’s surprising how quickly designs can look dated.
 Even a five-year-old design can feel old.

 Does the site render well/correctly on various devices?

-You absolutely need a website that’s “responsive,” meaning that the site will automatically adjust itself to render properly (and look good) on devices of various sizes—desktops, laptops, tablets, and phones.
+You absolutely need a website that’s “responsive.”
+In other words, it must automatically adjust itself to render properly on devices of various sizes—desktops, laptops, tablets, and phones.

 Does the site design work for your audience?